 Another metric similar to OEE sometime used is Total Effective Equipment Performance (TEEP).
 In general, they are very closely related measurements that typically report the overall utilization of assets, and time and material for manufacturing operations.
 These top view metrics directly indicate the gap between actual and ideal performance.
-But to summarise the two side by side--
+But to summarize the two side by side:

 - Overall equipment effectiveness (OEE) quantifies how well a unit performs relative to its designed capacity, during the periods when it is scheduled to run.